 Physical development (PD)

 PD helps children to learn by being active.
-This helps children to gain confidence, develop their coordination and movement.
-Children are supported to make healthy choices about the food they eat both at snack time (nursery and reception children) and at lunchtime (reception children).
+This helps children to gain confidence, develop their coordination and movement both with large scale and small scale movements.

 We provide many activities to support the development of reading and writing skills.
 We have a wide range of books and other reading materials within the department which children can access independently and with others.
 The development of writing skills is supported not only via traditional writing activities but creatively through, for example the use of computers and messy activities.

 Children are provided with a wide range of activities to help them to develop an understanding of number, using number and shape, space and measures.

 UoW provides children with the opportunity to develop the knowledge, skills and understanding that help them to make sense of the world.
 To help children to do this we enable them to use a range of tools and technology safely.
 We provide opportunities for them to encounter creatures, people, plants and objects in their natural environments and in real life situations.
 Children are supported to participate in practical 'experiments' and to explore a wide range of materials.